peterjc/thapbi-pict/docs/examples/microalgal_mock/sample_data.rst

 The provided file ``metadata.tsv`` is based on Supplementary Material Table S2, although consistently using just one row per sample (representing three replicates), and with the location and mock community ratio split into separate columns.
 This has been combined with the MiSeq accessions from ``PRJNA314977.txt``.
+It has seven

-The amplicon specific files ``metadata.tsv`` have seven columns:
+columns:

 1. Environment, "Freshwater", "Wastewater", "Marine", "Control" or "Mock community"
 2. Sample, e.g. "3F" or "MC4" with letters from environment, without replicate suffix